warbacon/zunder-zsh/README.md

 # Warbacon zsh configurator

-This is a simple shell script that sets zsh as the default shell, applies various settings and installs some plugins to make the shell prompt more enjoyable.
+This is a simple bash script that sets zsh as the default shell, applies various settings and installs some plugins to make the shell prompt more enjoyable.

 *Please report any bug or undesired behaviour you encounter.*